Playtest Thursday @ NYU Game Center • Mar 14

 Two players knew each other from the previous round.
 Revealed strategy by a player at the end: hide a word in response to another player’s statement; they’ll be so wrapped in their statement they won’t focus as closely on the response.
 Still did not have a solution to handle the word guessing after the timer was up so we free-formed it: everyone went in order and guessed words of other players.
 Again it was entertaining to dissect the highlights and retell the story of the dialogue.
 One player loved how open-ended nature of the game and how much of the content was player-driven.
 YES!

 Figure out how to catch words at end of game or during conversation (which might impact length of timer).

-One way to prevent players from spouting off lists of words is to introduce a rule called, bulldozing.
-If a violation occurs then bulldozing against a player can be called and other players can vote to penalize that player.
+One way to prevent players from spouting off lists of words is to introduce a rule.
+A player can be called out on the violation and other players can vote to penalize that player.
 But how—by kicking them out the round?